rwtaggart/rwtaggart.github.io/_posts/2025-12-30-finding-our-way.md

 When you’re ready, as yourself these questions:

-1. How do I define success?
+1. **How do I define success?**
-    <span class=“sub”>What does it look like?
-How could it feel?
-How will I know if I achieve it?</span>
+    _What does it look like?
+How would I feel?
+How will I know if I achieve it?_

-1. What do I need to learn in order to get there?
+1. **What do I need to learn in order to get there?**
-   (What’s the next step I need to take?)
+   _What’s the next step I need to take?_

-1. What support do I need and from whom?
+1. **What support do I need and from whom?**
-   (Who can help me accomplish my goals?
-What does support look like from them?)
+   _Who can help me accomplish my goals?
+What does support look like from them?_

 Use three time scales for each response: